QubesOS/qubes-posts/2020-06-22-new-qrexec-policy-system.md

 [![Screenshot of an allow and a deny notifications](/attachment/wiki/posts/qrexec1.png)](/attachment/wiki/posts/qrexec1.png)

-For example, this rule will cause notifications to be shown whenever a `VM.exec` service call is made from the `work` qube to the `personal` qube:
+For example, this rule will cause notifications to be shown whenever a `qubes.VMExec` service call is made from the `work` qube to the `personal` qube:

 ```
-qubes.VM.exec * work personal allow notify=yes
+qubes.VMExec * work personal allow notify=yes
 ```

 And the above screenshot could be accomplished with: